carterkozak/jboss-threads-performance/README.md

 Note: the CoreAffinity.java class shells out to run `taskset -a -p <mask> <java pid>`.
 This requires JRE9+ runtime, however the code can build on jdk8.

+*TODO: regenerate full results, this output is very stale!*

 Initial results:
 ```
 Benchmark                           (cores)      (lockMode)   Mode  Cnt        Score        Error  Units